-Strategy 3.
-Invest in city-scale and distributed energy generation and storage Priority Actions BE 3.1 Introduce local incentives for solar and continue to support solar incentives at the State level BE 3.2 Require all new commercial buildings to be solar-ready BE 3.3 Require all new residential & commercial buildings to have onsite renewable energy generation by 2025.
-Some buildings may be exempt due to practicality based on location and individual situation.
-BE 3.4 Include energy storage solutions as part of City of Spokane's Energy Initiatives BE 3.5 Evaluate energy storage at Waste to Energy (WTE) BE 3.6 Partner with local energy companies to create and implement a citywide plan for large-scale, public solar installations BE 3.7 Partner with Avista to identify renewable energy installations most beneficial to the grid
+Strateg Strategy 3.
+Invest in community-scale and distributed energy generation and storage Priority Actions BE 3.1 Introduce local incentives for solar and continue to support solar incentives at the State & Federal level BE 3.2 Research the feasibility and provide recommendations by 2025 for onsite renewable energy policy on new residential & commercial buildings BE 3.3 Include energy storage solutions as part of City of Spokane's Energy Initiatives BE 3.4 Evaluate energy storage at Waste to Energy (WTE) BE 3.5 Partner with local energy companies to create and implement a citywide plan for large-scale, community solar installations BE 3.6 Partner with local utility companies to identify renewable energy installations most beneficial to the grid

 Strategy Strategy 4.
-Harness energy from waste resources Priority Actions BE 4.1 Evaluate forestry slash to energy BE 4.2 Evaluate diversion of biological waste materials to higher-value end uses, such as biofuel, at Waste to Energy (WTE) BE 4.3 Plan for alternatives to biogas flaring at Riverside Park Water Reclamation Facility (RPWRF) BE 4.4 Evaluate anaerobic digestion of green waste BE 4.5 Evaluate electricity generation from waste straw at WTE
+Harness energy from waste resources Priority Actions BE 4.1 Evaluate forestry slash to energy BE 4.2 Evaluate diversion of biological waste materials to higher-value end uses, such as biofuel and soil amendments, at Waste to Energy (WTE) BE 4.3 Plan for alternatives to biogas flaring at Riverside Park Water Reclamation Facility (RPWRF) BE 4.4 Evaluate anaerobic digestion of green waste BE 4.5 Evaluate electricity generation from waste straw at WTE

-Strateg Strategy 5.
-Neutralize carbon emissions from fossil gas and other fossil fuels used in buildings & transpo transportation Priority Actions BE 5.1 Partner with Avista to increase renewable natural gas (RNG) into the gas supply BE 5.2 Source renewable natural gas for City fleet vehicles currently using compressed natural gas BE 5.3 Explore options to expand the use of compressed natural gas in City owned vehicles where electricity is not a valid fuel option BE 5.4 Partner with local businesses and compressed natural gas providers to explore expanding the use of renewable natural gas in private fleet vehicles currently using compressed natural gas as a fuel source
+Strategy 5.
+Neutralize carbon emissions from fossil gas and other fossil fuels used in buildings & transportation transpo Priority Actions BE 5.1 Partner with Avista to increase renewable natural gas (RNG) into the gas supply BE 5.2 Source renewable natural gas or green hydrogen for City fleet vehicles currently using compressed natural gas and expand to other heavy-duty vehicles BE 5.3 Explore options to expand the use of compressed natural gas or green hydrogen in City owned vehicles where electricity is not a valid fuel option BE 5.4 Partner with local businesses and compressed natural gas providers to explore expanding the use of renewable natural gas and green hydrogen in private fleet vehicles currently using compressed natural gas as a fuel source